A nonlocal feature-driven exemplar-based approach for image inpainting: Our approach

-for $\bfx \in \inpdom$.
-The well-posedness of this boundary value problem \eqref{eqn:our_bdyproblem} depends on the properties of the convolution operators in \eqref{eqn:our_bdyproblem}.
-Without loss of generality, we suppose $g_1(t) = \delta(t)$.
-This term acts as a classical Tikhonov regularizer and the existence and uniqueness of the solution to \eqref{eqn:our_bdyproblem} can be guaranteed.
-In fact, for simple cases it is even possible to obtain an analytic solution to \eqref{eqn:our_bdyproblem}.
-For example, when $N_{g} = 1$, $\lambda_{1j}(\bfx) = \lambda_j(\bfx)$ and $\lambda_{ij} = 0$ for $i\neq 1$, we find $\bfu$ on the inpainting domain is given by
+The derivation of \eqref{eqn:our_bdyproblem} is presented in Appendix \ref{appendix:algorithm}.
+The well-posedness of the boundary value problem \eqref{eqn:our_bdyproblem} depends on the properties of the convolution operators $g_i$.
+Without loss of generality, we suppose $g_1(t) = \delta(t)$ so that this term acts as a classical Tikhonov regularizer.
+When $g_1(t)$ is the only selected filter for each model, the problem in \eqref{eqn:our_bdyproblem} admits a simple analytical solution

 where With the weights in \eqref{eq:delta_weights}, the above expression can be simplified to